zaphosting/docs/docs/dedicated-linux-ssl.md

 ### Manual Cronjob Setup

 If for some reason automatic renewal is not setup for you, you can add this yourself via cronjob.
 Open the crontab menu using `crontab -e`.
 If this is your first time doing this, you may be prompted to select an editor.
-Select the first option which should be `/bin/nano`.
+Select the first option, which should be `/bin/nano`.

 With the file now open in nano, simply add the following line to run the renewal every day at 6am local time.